cepthomas/example_plugin/README.md

 | example_size      | words...         | words...       |

-# Publishing to Package Control
+# Publishing To Package Control

-Most of this is covered well in [Submitting A Package](https://packagecontrol.io/docs/submitting_a_package) but a few notes are worth mentioning.
+Most of this is covered well in https://packagecontrol.io/docs/submitting_a_package but a few notes are worth mentioning.

+It is assumed you have forked https://github.com/wbond/package_control_channel.

 ## Package Repository

 To add a package, you add an entry to one of the `package_control_channel\repository\*.json` files.
 The specific file is the one with the first letter of the `name`.
 In our case it would go in `b.json`

-A basic and usually adequate repository entry is (for this example plugin):
+A basic and usually adequate repository entry is (for this example):
 ```json
 {
     "name": "Best Ever Plugin",